Ebola is a viral disease endemic to parts of the African continent that causes severe illness and high rates of death.

 - Avoid live or dead animals, as both can spread the virus.
 Animals such as chimpanzees, gorillas, monkeys and fruit bats may be carriers.

 - Avoid handling raw or undercooked wild meat.

-- Health care workers should practise strict infection control measures including the use of personal protective equipment (like gowns, masks, goggles and gloves).
+- Health care workers should practice strict infection control measures including the use of personal protective equipment (like gowns, masks, goggles, and gloves).

 - Stay informed of any changes in the situation.

 See: People considering travel to an Ebola-affected country Ministry of Health and Travel advice, World Health Organization for more information.

 A recent paper in Science and article in Johns Hopkins Public Health Magazine (JHPHM) have highlighted the serious ongoing impact following the Ebola outbreak.

 "The paper’s main analysis, based on computer models, demonstrates that for every month Ebola churns on, the number of children susceptible to measles increases by 20,000.
 Ebola ran rampant for more than a year, opening a huge opportunity for the disease."
 Read more – Andrew Myers article in JHPHM.